srijanduggal17/Elevation-Profile-Generator-for-Flow-Rates/README.md

 Then I wrote some code to generate all the points in the region we wanted.
 The code is under "/Points Generator" The points are at interavals of about 9 meters.

 Now I was ready to query the Google Maps API for all of those points.
-The code for this is under "/Elevation Compiler"
+The code for this is under "/Elevation Query"